 If the celebration or get together is under your control – i.e. it’s yours or one of the kid’s birthdays – then rather than going out to eat, consider inviting everyone to your house for a takeaway.
 They’re often significantly cheaper than going out to a restaurant and nowadays, there’s much more on offer than a greasy kebab – you can see the prices and choice for your local area here.
 Plus, as you’re at home you don’t have to pay for expensive drinks nor will you get tempted by pricey desserts.

-4: Ditch the Gym but Still Invest in Your Fitness
+4: Spend Money and Save at the Same Time by Ditching the Gym but Still Invest in Your Fitness

 Gym memberships are far too expensive and they’re even worse if you don’t make the most of the money you’re spending on them.
 Instead, you could sign up for a subscription online gym like Fitstar which, for a monthly payment, will give you access to lots of online videos for workouts that can be done at home.

 You could also invest in an activity tracker or simply buy a few fitness DVDs from a charity shop and still reach your fitness goals without breaking the bank.